JTSDK/jtsdk64-tools/docs/setup/baseinstall.md

 ## Run Installer

 **`Double-Click`** the installer to begin, after which you will be presented with the Win-10 protection widget.
-Use the `More Info` link to procede.
+Use the `More Info` link to continue.

 <figure>
   <img src="../images/2-Run-Installer-1.PNG" width=auto />